-Beyond Kylie vs. Kylie: 9 More Celebrity Trademark Battles
+From Beyoncé's Fight for 'Blue Ivy' to Kylie vs. Kylie: 10 Big Celebrity Trademark Battles

 For celebrities — much like Marlo from The Wire — their name is their name.
 It’s their livelihood, it’s their first point of recognition for their fans, and in some cases, it’s roughly 90 percent of their earthly value.
 So you can understand why they might be pretty protective of it.

-With the dust still settling from the recent Kylie Minogue vs. Kylie Jenner courtroom battle, we decided to take a look back at some other celebrity lawsuits involving either their name or, in some cases, a certain phrase very near and dear to their heart.
+With Beyoncé and JAY-Z at the center of the latest legal battle over trademarking the full name of their little “cultural icon,” we decided to take a look back at some other celebrity lawsuits involving either their name or, in some cases, a certain phrase very near and dear to their hearts.

 Sarah and Bristol Palin vs. All Other Sarah and Bristol Palins